This post may contain Affiliate Links. Please see my Disclaimer for more details.

 In a medium bowl, combine spices; add half to a large bowl with flour and the remaining to another large bowl with the buttermilk.
 Whisk the buttermilk and spices together, add chicken tenders, cover, and place in the fridge for 1 hour to let the chicken marinate.

-Remove chicken tenders from buttermilk; heat oil to 325°F degrees over medium-high heat in a large skillet or dutch oven.
+Remove chicken tenders from buttermilk; heat oil to 325°F degrees over medium-high heat in a large skillet or Dutch oven.

 Fry chicken in hot oil for 12 minutes until golden brown; rotate chicken halfway for even browning.
 If frying in batches, keep the finished chicken hot in a 200°F oven.
 Drain chicken on a baking sheet lined with paper towels.